kbdharun/kbdharun/README.md

   <li><b> Hi👋,This is K.B.Dharun Krishna</b> (he/him) from <b>India</b>.</li>
   <li>I do some Developing in my free time and know some Programming Languages and I am planning to learn more in future.</li>
   <li>I am obsessed with GNU/Linux 🐧 and I love helping others with their tech queries.</li>
+  <li>I love writing and I am a passionate content writer.
+I write and work on articles and blog posts in my free time. </li>
+  <li> I am open to any freelance remote jobs in content writing.</li>
  </ul>
 <h2><b>Software Information and Preferences</b></h2>
 <ul>